The Optimal Token Baseline: Variance Reduction for Long-Horizon LLM-RL: Detailed Experimental Results

 We implement Optimal Token Baseline on top of the VeRL\footnote{\url{https://github.com/volcengine/verl}} framework.
 Our experiments cover two distinct paradigms: Single-Turn Reasoning (math) and Multi-Turn Tool-Integrated Reasoning (TIR), as shown in~\cref{fig:overview_task}.
 For TIR training, we follow the setup from SimpleTIR~\cite{xue2025simpletir}, requiring the LLM to generate Python code during the reasoning process and using Sandbox Fusion as an interpreter to execute the generated code.
 We utilize rule-based reward signal to optimize the policy for both paradigms.

 For training, we employ unaligned base models from the Qwen series and use the deduplicated DAPO-MATH-17k as the training dataset.
 We adopt a full on-policy RL paradigm, where the update batch size is equivalent to the rollout batch size.
 We fix all hyperparameters uniformly, including a batch size of 128, a maximum response sequence length of 8192, a group size of 16, and a learning rate of $10^{-6}$.
 Our training objective only optimizes the policy loss, with no KL divergence loss or entropy regularization term incorporated.
 During the rollout phase, both the sampling temperature and the Top-p are set to 1.0.
 For TIR settings, we set the maximum number of interaction turns to 5.
+These standardized training configurations are formalized in~\cref{tab:hyperparams}.

 For evaluation, we conduct a comparison on a suite of widely-used benchmarks: MATH500, AMC23, AIME24, and AIME25.
 We set the generation temperature to 1.0 and the Top-p to 0.95, and report the avg@32 scores.